jaspector

 All construction larger than 200 sq. ft. requires both a city permit and a county building permit.
 Agricultural buildings may qualify for an exemption if they are strictly for agricultural use.

+Not all construction work requires a permit in Centerfield, UT.
 The following work is generally exempt: Sheds, playhouses, and similar structures of 200 sq. ft. or smaller do not require a building permit.; Agricultural buildings in qualifying zones may be exempt if strictly for agricultural use (agricultural exemption form required before construction see Sanpete County section).; Utah IRC/IBC baseline exemptions apply for other categories..
+When in doubt, confirm with the local building department before starting work.